vstinner/vstinner.github.io/content/python_contrib_2016q2.rst

 Issue #26839: ``os.urandom()`` doesn't block on Linux anymore.
 On Linux, ``os.urandom()`` now calls getrandom() with ``GRND_NONBLOCK`` to fall back on reading ``/dev/urandom`` if the urandom entropy pool is not initialized yet.
-Patch written by Colm Buckley.
+Patch written by **Colm Buckley**.
 This issue started a huge annoying discussion around random number generation on the bug tracker and the python-dev mailing list.
 I later wrote the `PEP 524: Make os.urandom() blocking on Linux
 <https://www.python.org/dev/peps/pep-0524/>`_ to fix the issue!